Your Ghost Hunt at The Priests Cottage

-The cavernous basement – the most active and chilling area, with reports of sudden drops in temperature, unexplained footsteps, and feelings of being watched.
+The cavernous basement, said to be the most active and chilling area, with reports of sudden drops in temperature, unexplained footsteps, and feelings of being watched.

-You’ll work in small groups using professional paranormal equipment, guided vigils, and old-fashioned techniques such as calling out, dowsing, and table work.
+You’ll work in small groups using professional paranormal equipment, guided vigils and old-fashioned techniques such as calling out, Ouija Boards, and table work.
 Quiet control sessions allow investigators to compare experiences and evidence throughout the night.

 Why Ghost Hunt here?

-While officially a 1905 Primitive Methodist chapel, the building now known as The Priest’s Cottage has gained a reputation as one of Leeds’ most atmospheric haunted sites.
-Its layered past—religious worship, community life, commerce, and even a stint as a mortuary—provides fertile ground for paranormal activity.
+While officially a 1905 Primitive Methodist chapel, the building now known as The Priests Cottage has gained a reputation as one of Leeds’ most atmospheric haunted sites.
+Its layered past, religious worship, community life, commerce and even a stint as a mortuary it provides fertile ground for paranormal activity.

-The Basement (former mortuary): Widely regarded as the most active area.
-Visitors report cold spots, sudden temperature drops, disembodied footsteps, and feelings of being watched.
+Visitors report cold spots, sudden temperature drops, disembodied footsteps and feelings of being watched.
 Some have claimed to see shadow figures moving across the far end of the space.

-Children’s Room: EVPs (electronic voice phenomena) have captured laughter and whispers, while investigators describe the sensation of a small hand touching theirs during vigils.
+EVPs (electronic voice phenomena) have captured laughter and whispers in the childrens room, while investigators describe the sensation of a small hand touching theirs during vigils.

 Why It May Be Haunted

-Later uses: As worship declined, the building took on new roles—including a cinema, laundry, supermarket, and famously Mike’s Carpets showroom from the late 20th century, which made it a local icon.
+As worship declined, the building took on new roles, including a cinema, laundry, supermarket and famously Mike’s Carpets showroom from the late 20th century, which made it a local icon.

 Your Event Includes